ThreeFx/ansible-mopidy/README.md

 mopidy
 =========

-Installs and configures mopidy, mopify and (optionally) mopidy-spotify.
+Installs and configures mopidy, iris and (optionally) mopidy-spotify.

 Requirements
 ------------